quoclucnguyen/the-next-food-vite/docs/user-guide/user-manual.md

 - **AI Spotlight**: Gemini-generated suggestions tailored to your inventory.

 ## 3. Inventory Management
-### Add Item
-1. Navigate to `Inventory` tab.
+The Inventory hub is being expanded to expose three parallel modules so you can track food, date-driven household consumables, and durable assets without crossing data.
+Food inventory is live today; the consumables and assets modules are rolling out next.
+Use the tabs at the top of the Inventory page (when enabled) to switch modules—each module remembers its own filters and sorting.

+> Cosmetics, clothing, and clothing accessories are intentionally out of scope for every module.

+### Food Inventory (Existing)
+1. Open the `Food` tab inside Inventory.
-2. Tap `+` (mobile) or `Add Item` button.
+2. Tap `+` (mobile) or `Add Item` (desktop) to create a record.
-3. Optionally scan barcode (coming soon) or fill fields manually.
-4. Set quantity, unit, storage location, expiration date.
+3. Scan a barcode (coming soon) or fill in name, quantity, unit, storage location, and expiration date.
-5. Upload a photo if desired.
-6. Save to update inventory instantly.
+4. Upload a photo if desired, then save to update the list instantly.

-### Edit or Consume Item
-- Tap item card → `Edit` to adjust quantity or details.
-- Use `Consume` action to decrement quantity; item auto-removes when zero.
+5. To edit or consume an item, open its card and use `Edit` or `Consume` as before.

+### Household Consumables (Date-tracked)
+1. Switch to the `Consumables` tab once the feature flag is enabled for your household.
+2. Use `Add Consumable` to capture supplies such as filters, medication, or cleaning chemicals.
+3. Provide quantity/unit when relevant and set a `Replacement Date` plus optional reminder lead time.
+4. Attach label photos or receipts so the AI helper can prefill fields on future entries.
+5. Items move to the "Attention" filter automatically as their replacement date approaches.

+### Household Assets (Non-date)
+1. Switch to the `Assets` tab once available.
+2. Click `Add Asset` to register durable goods (appliances, tools, electronics, furniture, hobby gear).
+3. Record location, owner, purchase info, serial number, and any warranty notes.
+4. Upload manuals or receipts so the asset card becomes a one-stop reference.
+5. Use the `Archive` action when an asset leaves the household; history remains for reports.

 ### Filters & Search
-- Filter by category, storage location, or expiration window.
-- Use search bar to find items by name.
+- Each module supports search by name and module-specific filters (category, location, upcoming replacements, owner).
+- Saved filter sets will be stored per module so you can jump between food, consumables, and assets without losing context as the rollout completes.

 ## 4. Recipes
 ### Saved Recipes